 Culture Counts: Where Diversity Grows or Withers

 As we’ve seen through multiple studies and in many articles, diversity training alone isn’t enough.
-What happens outside ofa training module, a workshop or a dialogue about diversity, inclusion and equity?
+What happens outside of a training module, a workshop, or a dialogue about diversity, equity, and inclusion?
 What are managers imparting to their team members about effective collaboration and respect for colleagues?
 Do leaders walk the talk?

 In order to know how to best move forward with advancing diversity efforts, you’ll need to assess your organization’s culture.